rescript-react-native/rescript-react-native/README.md

 In version v2 we would like to do quite a few breaking changes, and this will be the place were we explore different ideas that we have for the new API.
 Think about it as React Native built in Reason.

+## Meeting notes

+You can find our meeting notes here: https://github.com/callstackincubator/rebolt/wiki

 <!-- badges -->
 [build-badge]: https://img.shields.io/circleci/project/github/callstackincubator/rebolt/master.svg?style=flat-square
 [build]: https://circleci.com/gh/callstackincubator/rebolt